 Quentin Hardy wrote two covers for us at California, on controversial Boalt professor John Yoo and on new brain research.
 Later a tech columnist for the NY Times, I still occasionally get together with Quentin to knock my brain cells around.

 Paul Hawken took a couple of years to say yes to my entreaties to publish Natural Capitalism in Mother Jones.
 We devoted an entire issue to his and Amory Lovins' revolutionary ideas on reforming our economic system, and later published a heavily requested reprint.

 Adam Hochschild, the author of King Leopold's Ghost and To End All Wars, was filling in as editor at Mother Jones when I first worked as art director, and he was board president during my career there.
 I first met Adam when he came to a little magazine in North Oakland where I worked in the 1970s to talk about the new magazine he wanted to start, then named New Dimensions and later Mother Jones.

 Nicole Hollander is the author of the Sylvia series of cartoons, books, and theater pieces in Chicago.
 We met when I worked at In These Times in the late 70s and have been friends since.

 David Hollinger, a respected historian at Berkeley, got me into trouble at Mother Jones by convincing me of some of his forward-thinking ideas about race in America.
 Later, he became an important intellectual supporter and contributor to California.

 Molly Ivins was a regular (though not always deadline-reliable) columnist for Mother Jones.
-Acerbic, brilliant, and funny, the late Texas journalist is currently the subject of a one-woman show starring Kathleen Turner.
+Acerbic, brilliant, and funny, the late Texas journalist later became the subject of a one-woman show starring Kathleen Turner.